hanspaerna/q3js-kob/README.md

 The website part of this custom fork can also download custom models from baseq3/ folder of the server and install them into clients dynamically.
 Just copy your model into baseq3/ and name it accordingly: "model-$NAME.pk3".
 That's it.

+If custom model is no longer on server, it will also be removed from clients on their next loading.

 NB!
 The server's baseq3 folder must be mapped to /app/public/baseq3 of the website container for this feature to work.
 The models are global for any fs_game, so they in theory will be available in CPMA as well, even though they're installed in baseq3.

 ### Dedicated server (`server/`)